-Notice: The wrong wheel can also cause problems with bearing life, brake cooling, speedometer or odometer calibration, headlamp aim, bumper height, vehicle ground clearance, and tire or tire chain clearance to the body and chassis.
+If you need to replace any of your wheels, wheel bolts, or wheel nuts, replace them only with new Saturn original equipment parts.
+This way, you will be sure to have the right wheel, wheel bolts, and wheel nuts for your vehicle.
+Notice: The wrong wheel can also cause problems with bearing life, brake cooling, speedometer or odometer calibration, headlamp aim, bumper height, vehicle ground clearance, and tire clearance to the body and chassis.